 A 12-credit hour certificate program is offered for those who already hold a master’s degree in school counseling.
-The program entails two required online core courses and two electives, that are offered online or in the classroom.
+The program entails two required online core courses and two electives, which are offered online or in the classroom.

-The purpose of this program is to develop the school counselor’s advanced skills in diagnosis, consultation and family systems counseling.
-The core of this program develops the student’s skills indiagnostic assessment from a school counseling perspective and in systems approaches to counseling.
+The purpose of this program is to develop the school counselor’s advanced skills in diagnosis and family systems counseling.
+The core of this program develops the student’s skills indiagnostic assessment from a school counseling perspective and in family systems approaches to counseling.
 Students applying for this program must have successfully completed a master’s degree in School Counseling in order to be eligible for the School Counselor advanced certificate.

 Admission to the Program